rstudio/rstudio-conf/2025/README.md

-### From Data to Dollars: Improving Medical Billing Accuracy Using Natural Language Processing
+### Protecting our Healthcare Heroes: Using Natural Language Processing to Prevent Billing Mistakes in Healthcare

 💬 Speaker(s): Julianne Gent